 A Virtual Private Network provides a practical alternative.
 A VPN is exactly what it sounds like; a private communication channel that is established “virtually” over a non-private physical network like the internet.
 To understand how this works, take a look at the image below and then we’ll break it down.

-When you set up a VPN, what you are doing is establishing an encrypted connection between your computer and a “VPN server” somewhere.
+When you set up a VPN, what you are doing is establishing an encrypted, or scrambled, connection between your computer and a “VPN server” somewhere.
 Sometimes we call this a VPN “Tunnel” because, metaphorically, it’s kind of like a really secure, physical tunnel through which your data will be sent.
 In reality the data is being encrypted.
 This encryption is strong enough that eavesdroppers cannot see what’s in the data at all.
 In fact, no one between you and the VPN server can see the data, including your ISP!

 So what happens to the data when it gets to the VPN server?
 Good question!
 The VPN server is really just a middleman.
 If you are trying to reach a website while connected to a VPN, you send your encrypted traffic to the VPN server and then it forwards that traffic on to the website as if the traffic originated from the VPN server.
 That’s right, the VPN masks the origin of the data so really no one could ever tell that it came from anywhere but the VPN.
 It’s like when Bruce Wayne goes down to the basement of Wayne Manor, gets all dressed up, drives the Batmobile down some long underground tunnel and then pop’s out of a waterfall somewhere.
 Even if there was someone at the waterfall, they aren’t gonna associate the Batmobile with Bruce Wayne, because… why would they?